Subscribe to our WhatsApp Channel

 Conclusion :

-Our investigation confirms that the video circulating on social media claiming meningitis is spreading among schoolchildren in the Ratnapura area is false.
-The Director of the Ratnapura Teaching Hospital, along with the Regional Epidemiology Unit and Public Health Inspectors, confirmed that there has been no significant increase in “brain fever” (encephalitis or meningitis) cases at the hospital or in the surrounding region.
+Our investigation confirms that the video circulating on social media, claiming that meningitis is spreading among schoolchildren in the Ratnapura area, is false.
+The Director of the Ratnapura Teaching Hospital, along with the Regional Epidemiology Unit and Public Health Inspectors, confirmed that there had been no significant increase in “brain fever” (encephalitis or meningitis) cases at the hospital or in the surrounding region.

-They stated that only one or two isolated cases have been treated since the beginning of the year, which is considered normal.
-Health authorities clarified that there is no outbreak among schoolchildren and no evidence of a viral spread similar to the situation reported in Deniyaya.
+They stated that only one or two isolated cases had been treated since the beginning of the year, which is considered normal.
+Health authorities clarified that there was no outbreak among schoolchildren and no evidence of a viral spread similar to the situation reported in Deniyaya.